CSCfi/csc-user-guide/docs/apps/julia.md

 end
 ```

-The `Project.toml` file defines configuration and dependencies similar to the following example.
+The `Project.toml` file defines configuration and dependencies like the following example.

 ```toml
 name = "<package>"